Strategies & Best Practices for In-App Events

 2. Optimize long description

-3. Work on creatives for in-app events
+3. Work on IAE creatives

 On the event card and event details page, the text on your event image or video will be white.
-Therefore, try to avoid using white backgrounds and bright-colored elements on the bottom left corner of the event card to ensure the text is readable.
+So try to avoid using white backgrounds and bright-colored elements on the bottom left corner of the event card to ensure the text is readable.
 Also, when creating event media, keep in mind that videos autoplay and repeat, so aim to create a seamless loop.
 In App Store Connect, you can preview what your media and metadata will look like on the event card and event details page to confirm that your image, video, and metadata will show properly.

 Hulu iOS 15 in app event on the App Store.With white text on a light-colored background, the event type, title, and short description of Hulu’s in-app event card are slightly difficult to read.
+Source: AppTweak

-Using iOS 15 in-app events to increase visibility
+Leverage in-app events to boost visibility

 Running two in-app events at the same time allows Canva to increase its visibility for a wide range of keywords.